-William J Miller Bill Caudill and Martha Ann Whitaker
+William J Caudill and Martha Ann Whitaker

-William J "Miller Bill" Caudill b 27 May 1850 Letcher Co KY d 11 Dec 1924 buried Bill Caudill Cemetery Mouth of Elk Creek, Blackey, Letcher Co, KY, s/o William J Caudill and Nancy Dixon.
+William J Caudill and Nancy Dixon.
 William J "Miller Bill" Caudill m.
-8 Aug 1871 to Martha Ann Whitaker b 18 Apr 1854 d 10 Apr 1931 buried Bill Caudill Cemetery, Mouth of Elk Creek, Blackey, Letcher Co, KY, d/o Stephen A. Whitaker b: AUG 1831 in Rockhouse, Floyd (now Letcher) County, KY and Lavina "Vina" FRAZIER b: 18 FEB 1831.
+8 Aug 1871 to Martha Ann Whitaker b 18 Apr 1854 d 10 Apr 1931 buried Bill Caudill Cemetery, Mouth of Elk Creek, Blackey, Letcher Co KY; d/o Stephen A. Whitaker b Aug 1831 Rockhouse, Floyd (now Letcher) Co KY and Lavina Vina Frazier b 18 Feb 1831.
 Grains of the field played an important role in the lives of Bill and his father.
 His father became famous for distilling and young Bill became well-known for his occupation as a miller.
 Children of William J "Miller Bill" Caudill and Martha Ann Whitaker;

-I. Isaac D. "I D" Caudill b: 16 May 1872 Letcher Co KY d 9 May 1942 Blackey, Letcher Co KY buried Bill Caudill Cemetery near the mouth of Elk Creek at Blackey, Letcher Co KY, m.
-4 Sept 1897 Letcher Co KY to Minerva Dixon b 12 Feb 1878 d 4 Nov 1956 buried Bill Caudill Cemetery near the mouth of Elk Creek at Blackey, Letcher Co KY.
+I. Isaac D. "I D" Caudill b 16 May 1872 Letcher Co KY d 9 May 1942 Blackey, Letcher Co KY; buried Bill Caudill Cemetery near the mouth of Elk Creek at Blackey, Letcher Co KY; m.
+4 Sept 1897 Letcher Co KY to Minerva Dixon b 12 Feb 1878 d 4 Nov 1956; buried Bill Caudill Cemetery near the mouth of Elk Creek at Blackey, Letcher Co KY.

 III.
-Richmond B. "R. B." Caudill, b April 08, 1877 Rockhouse Creek, Letcher Co KY; d September 15, 1961 Whitesburg, Letcher Co, KY m.
-5 Jul 1900 Perry Co KY to (1) Jane Cornett b March 27, 1877; d August 21, 1944 Blackey, KY.
+Richmond B. "R. B." Caudill, b 8 Apr 1877 Rockhouse Creek, Letcher Co KY; d September 15, 1961 Whitesburg, Letcher Co KY; m.
+5 Jul 1900 Perry Co KY to (1) Jane Cornett b 27 Mar 1877 d 21 Aug 1944 Blackey, KY.
 Richmond B "R B" Caudill m.
-20 Mar 1946 Mayking, Letcher Co KY to (2) Sarah A. Jane Cornett b about 1882; d December 08, 1966.
+20 Mar 1946 Mayking, Letcher Co KY to (2) Sarah A. Jane Cornett b about 1882; d 8 Dec 1966.

 R. B. was a farmer at Blackey and a well-known Caudill Family Historian, collecting data on the family for many years.
-Unfortunately, all his effort and valuable collection was lost to posterity by disposal by one of his heirs who did not realize its value.
+Unfortunately, all his effort and valuable ollection was lost to posterity by disposal by one of his heirs who did not realize its value.
 R. B. was the first postmaster at Blackey, when the post office was established near the mouth of Elk Creek in 1911.
 The old Indian Bottom name for the community was abandoned when the post office department said it was too long.
 For many years he operated a feed and grain store in Blackey.
 He served as Clerk of the old Indian Bottom Church of Old Regular Baptists, at the mouth of Rockhouse Creek, and was an authority on the church history, which was founded in 1810.
 Also, he was active in the large Letcher County Caudill Reunion for many years.
 The early issues of the "Mountain Eagle" newspaper are filled with obits written by R. B. He was a charter member and chairman of the Letcher County Soil Conservation District Board.

 IV.
-William J. "Willie" Caudill, b February 21, 1880; d December 21, 1944 Louisville, KY Willie died at the home of his son, Larry Caudill, and is buried in the family cemetery in Blackey, Letcher County, KY.
+William J. "Willie" Caudill b 21 Feb 1880 d 21 Dec 1944 Louisville, KY Willie died at the home of his son, Larry Caudill, and is buried in the family cemetery in Blackey, Letcher Co KY.
 William J. "Willie" Caudill m.
-Hettie Cornett b about 1880 Perry Co KY d/o Archibald Cornett and Martha Combs.
+Hettie Cornett b about 1880 Perry Co KY; d/o Archibald Cornett and Martha Combs.
 William J. "Willie" Caudill was a retired contractor and builder; he spent many years in the lumber and building business.
-He had been an active member of the Doermann Memorial Presbyterian Church at Blackey for many years.
+He had been an active member of the Doermann Memorial Presbyterian Church at

-V. Vernon Caudill, b about 1882; d about 1884.
+V. Vernon Caudill b about 1882; d about 1884.

 VI.
-Anna M. Caudill, b April 14, 1884; d March 30, 1972 Blackey, Letcher County, KY, buried April 01, 1972, Dixon Cemetery, Carcassonne, Letcher County, KY, m.
-23 Mar 1905 Letcher Co KY to Thomas A. Dixon b November 06, 1880, d September 21, 1975 Blackey, Letcher County, KY, buried September 24, 1975, Dixon Cemetery, Carcassonne, Letcher County, KY, s/o James Dixon and Sarah Stacy.
-Children of Anna Caudill and Thomas Dixon:
+Anna M. Caudill b 14 Apr 1884 d 30 Mar 1972 Blackey, Letcher Co KY; buried April 01, 1972, Dixon Cemetery, Carcassonne, Letcher Co KY; m.
+23 Mar 1905 Letcher Co KY to Thomas A. Dixon b 6 Nov 1880 d 21 Sept 1975 Blackey, Letcher Co KY; buried September 24, 1975, Dixon Cemetery, Carcassonne, Letcher Co KY; s/o James Dixon and Sarah Stacy.
+Children of Thomas Dixon and Anna Caudill;

 i.
 Effie Dean Dixon